Patricia Richardson: Career

 In 2002, Richardson replaced Janine Turner in the Lifetime medical drama series Strong Medicine, as a new character, Dr. Andy Campbell.
 She was nominated for two Prism Awards for her work in Strong Medicine.
 After three seasons on that show, she was cast in a recurring role as Sheila Brooks, campaign manager for Republican presidential candidate Arnold Vinick (Alan Alda) in the final two seasons of NBC political drama The West Wing.

 Richardson appeared in the first season of Law & Order: Special Victims Unit.
 In 2008, she was the executive producer of the video documentary Long Story Short, which tells the story of Larry and Trudie Long, a popular Asian American nightclub act of the '40s and '50s, told through the eyes of their daughter and her friend, actress Jodi Long.
 In 2010, she appeared in an NBC made-for-TV film, The Jensen Project, and in 2011, she appeared in the Lifetime television film Bringing Ashley Home, also starring A.J.
 Cook and Jennifer Morrison.
 In 2012, she starred in the coming-of-age film Beautiful Wave and in the following year appeared in the Hallmark Channel TV film Smart Cookies.
 Since then, Richardson has filmed several small independent films and two more movies for the Hallmark channel, Friend Request and Snow Bride.

 On the twelfth episode of the fourth season of Last Man Standing titled "Helen Potts", Richardson guest-starred as the titular character and reunited with her former Home Improvement co-star, Tim Allen.
 At the end of the episode, it was revealed that one of her sons' name is Randy, who was portrayed by her other Home Improvement co-star; Jonathan Taylor Thomas.
 She returned as Helen Potts in the next season.
+In a Season 4 outtake, she accidentally calls Mike "Tim", Tim Allen's character (and her screen husband) on Home Improvement.

 In 2015, she ran for the position of national president of the SAG-AFTRA, after she had served on the board for one term.
 She lost the election narrowly to incumbent President Ken Howard.
 She was re-elected to the National and Local Los Angeles Boards of SAG-AFTRA.